ghadiaravi13/ghadiaravi13.github.io/_posts/2023-01-15-multi-arm-bandits.md

 where $\chi$ $\in$ <b>Uniform_Distribution[0,1]</b>
 </p>

-Here, $\epsilon$ is a hyperparameter that controls exploitation v/s exploration ratio.
+Here, $\varepsilon$ is a hyperparameter that controls exploitation v/s exploration ratio.
 Although it might seem very trivial, the method works better than the greedy method for many cases.
 Infact it is asymptotically guaranteed to be better than or equal to the greedy method $\forall \epsilon < 1$